 - Full Description

-iOS and OS X app development is an exciting topic these days.
-Apple introduces the new Swift programming language to build state-of-the-art apps using the latest Apple technologies.
+Developing apps for Apple’s broadening platform of devices is an exciting topic these days.
+Apple created the Swift programming language to build state-of-the-art apps using the latest Apple technologies.

-In this book, author Scott Gardner articulates the similarities and differences between traditional Objective-C based development and Swift, revealing what you need to know, from syntax changes to emerging best practices and paradigm shifts in how to write powerful, expressive code in Swift.
+In this 200-page book, author Scott Gardner articulates the similarities and differences between traditional Objective-C based programming and Swift, revealing what you need to know, from syntax changes to emerging best practices and paradigm shifts in how to write powerful, expressive, and flexible code in Swift.

 Written at a brisk pace and in a methodical style, you'll learn how to apply your Objective-C skills to successfully transition to programming in Swift.